theycallmezeal/theycallmezeal.github.io/_posts/2025-12-02-semester-in-review-3.md

 I walked into this semester with a draft of a QP done.
 I thought I'd defend it in, like, a month.
 Then things kept happening: preparing an abstract revealed a new angle that threw me back into revisions.
 Life got in the way and ate up my writing time.
 Details I thought I could take for granted turned into rabbit holes.
 I think I'm on, like, my fourth revision of the stats.

 So here I am a semester later not *that* much closer to finishing the QP.
 This worries me!
 It's due next semester and I don't like deadlines!
 But I regret to inform you that my QP is a whole lot *better* from the extra time.
 We'll see how I feel in a few weeks when I start super aggressively pushing for completion and start freaking out about it.
 But academia is set up to incentivize these long periods of slow, incremental improvement.
-I suppose
+I suppose I can appreciate the value it brought.

 ### Out of my comfort zone